ennjin/zustand-lit/README.md

 **There are two ways to use store adapter:**
  - Class mixin
+ - Class decorator
- - Class field decorator
+ - Class field decorator [deprecated]

  Note: You have to choose one style you prefer and don't mix them.
- For more details you also can take a loot at [unit tests example](./test/test-components.ts)
+ For more details you also can take a look at [unit tests example](./test/test-components.ts)

-1. Create a store object
+[1] Create a store object

 ```ts
 // app-store.ts